JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 0×2 DataFrame
 ```

-Rows can then be added as tuples or vectors, where the order of elements matches that of columns:
+Rows can then be added as tuples or vectors, where the order of elements matches that of columns.
+To add new rows at the end of a data frame use [`push!`](@ref):

 ```jldoctest dataframe
 julia> push!(df, (1, "M"))